Cherreads

 Then I felt it.

 I froze for half a second before tightening my grip.
-She didn't look at me, didn't say anything.
+She didn't look at me or say anything.
 But her hand stayed there.
 Warm.

-We sat close together beneath the soft branches of the tree, our shoulders almost touching on the garden bench.
-It was quiet here and peaceful
+We sat close together on the bench beneath the soft branches of the tree, our shoulders gently pressed together.
+It was quiet here and peaceful.

 Yuna's hand was still in mine.

 She didn't pull away.
-She didn't say much either.
-But her silence wasn't cold—it was calm, almost gentle.
-We just sat like that for a while, side by side, letting the soft breeze carry the scent of roses and lavender between us.
+Didn't say much either.
+But her silence wasn't cold.
+It was calm, almost gentle.
+We just sat like that for a while, letting the soft breeze carry the scent of roses and lavender between us.

-Our voices were low as we talked about simple things—how the garden was designed, how rare it was for her to get fresh air during the workday, how one of the department heads had worn mismatched shoes to a board meeting last week.
+Our voices were low as we talked about simple things.
+About how the garden was designed, how rare it was for her to get fresh air during the workday, how one of the department heads had worn mismatched shoes to a board meeting last week.
 Just light, quiet conversation, like we were a normal couple for once.

 She didn't look at me, just kept facing the flowerbeds, chin tilted up slightly as if enjoying the breeze.